pubstack/site-content-ccamacho/2017-11-06-dji-arena-for-drones-opened-in-japan.md

 layout: post
 locale: en

-title: DJI Arena for drones opened in South Korea
+title: DJI Arena for drones opened in Japan

 # All content goes under this category in the URL to
 # reference blog posts or news.